|"THE CREDIT YOU DESERVE"

 Pull your credit once a year for free at www.annualcreditreport.com

-You can also request your credit report and credit score from these agencies by mail, phone or e-mail for small fee.
+You can also request your credit report and credit score from these agencies by mail, phone or e-mail for a small fee.

 Equifax Information Services, LLC